ospray/hdospray/README.md

 though you may need others depending on what USD modules you are building and what system you are running: - c/c++ compiler (gcc 6.3.1+)
-- cmake 3.1.1+ - (for USD python support including usdview) python (3.7.x+ recommended), with PySide2/PySide6 and PyOpenGL. ‘pip install PySide2 PyOpenGL’
+- cmake 3.1.1+ - (for USD python support including usdview) python (3.7.x+ recommended), with PySide2/PySide6, numpy, and PyOpenGL. ‘pip install PySide6 PyOpenGL’

 If you are building standalone, you will need: -
 [USD 23.02, 22.08, 21.08,